mrleerkotte/docker_ssh-proxy-server/README.md

 # ssh-proxy-server
-This image allows you to easily run a ssh server server in your docker infrastructure to use as a ssh proxy.
-Allowing you to access any service connected to the same docker network(s) as this proxy container without having to expose them directly.
+This image allows you to easily run a ssh server in your docker infrastructure to use as a ssh proxy.
+Allowing you to access any service connected to the same docker network(s) as this proxy container without having to expose those services directly.

 ## usage
 ### docker run